kitschpatrol/yanki-obsidian/README.md

 Obsidian's great for now, but it's inevitably transitory.
 Markdown is going to be around much longer than Obsidian will.

 For this reason, I'm trying to ensure that the tools I write for my own workflows are "Markdown first" and as context-agnostic as possible, behaving identically whether invoked directly as stand-alone tools or through an Obsidian plugin command.
-That's why Yanki Obsidian is architected as a very thin wrapper over the underlying stand-alone [CLI version of Yanki](https://github.com/kitschpatrol/yanki).
+That's why the Yanki Obsidian plugin is architected as a very thin wrapper over the underlying stand-alone [CLI version of Yanki](https://github.com/kitschpatrol/yanki).

 This approach is not without compromise.
 Unlike most plugins, Yanki does its own Markdown → HTML rendering instead of relying on Obsidian for this task.
 This is great for future-proofing the project, but it does mean that even though I've reimplemented many of Obsidian's special Markdown features in the renderer, what you see in Obsidian won't _always_ be what you get in Yanki due to potential differences in how Obsidian and your particular menagerie of plugins define custom Markdown syntax and translate it to HTML.